thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **validateMerge**
 > Array<DeployResponse> validateMerge(validateMergeRequest)

   Version: 9.2.0.cl or later   Validates the content of your source branch against the objects in your destination environment.
 Before merging content from your source branch to the destination branch, run this API operation from your destination environment and ensure that the changes from the source branch function in the destination environment.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+Requires `DATAMANAGEMENT` (**Can manage data**) privilege.

 ### Example